 Loading up on junk food may satisfy cravings, but the empty calories can deprive you of nutrients and leave you feeling cranky and sluggish.
 Work some healthy recipes into your diet, such as brain-boosting seafood, organic greens and antioxidant-rich sweet potatoes.
 A nutrient-rich diet will not only improve your mood, but it can also help normalize blood sugar levels, making your energy more balanced.
 (Here are superfoods that boost brain health.)

 Get Some Exercise

 Whether you go for a morning jog or pump serious iron at the gym, exercise can go a long way toward improving your mood.
 Along with boosting self-confidence and appreciation of your own body, physical activity causes the brain to release endorphins.
 These hormones ramp up feelings of happiness and relaxation, which helps to brush away feelings of stress and anxiety.
-(Here are the seven habits of people with speedy metabolisms.)

 Follow a Morning Routine